Gilead

 Clean fiction is storytelling without explicit content — no graphic sex, heavy profanity, or gory violence.
 Here, it also means closed-door romance, no dark supernatural themes, and no horror, so you can enjoy the plot and characters without unwanted surprises.

-We measure every book against a handful of standards: minimal swearing, closed-door romance, no graphic violence, no depictions of self-harm or suicide, no content promoting hatred toward any group, no dark supernatural themes, and no horror.
-If a title clears all of them, it makes the list.
+We measure every book against a handful of standards: Strong profanity is avoided, only mild language at the minimum is allowed.
+Closed-door romance, no graphic violence, no depictions of self-harm or suicide, no sexual sexual abuse or harm to children or animals, no content promoting hatred toward any group, no dark supernatural themes, and no horror.
+If a book clears all of them, it makes our list.

 Very little.
-We keep language to a minimum; an occasional word may appear if it truly fits a character's voice, but it's never frequent or heavy-handed.
+Strong profanity is avoided, and only an occasional mild swear word may appear if it truly fits a character's voice, but it's never frequent or heavy-handed.

 Only non-graphic violence.
 A story can have tension, conflict, or peril, but nothing gory or described in graphic detail.
-Any book depicting harm to children or animals is automatically excluded.
+Any book depicting sexual abuse, harm to children or animals is automatically excluded.

 Yes.
 We skip horror, intense scare tactics, and dark supernatural themes like demons, the occult, and evil spiritual forces.
-Light magical realism and wonder are welcome — the goal is comforting, not frightening.
+Light magical realism are welcome.

 Yes.
-Our standards apply across genres — fantasy, mystery, contemporary, historical, and more — so you can find clean, wholesome reads whether or not romance is part of the story.
+Our standards apply across genres — literary fiction, fantasy, mystery, contemporary, historical, classic, and more — so you can find clean, wholesome reads whether or not romance is part of the story.

 Many are, but "clean" isn't the same as "children's."
-Our standards remove explicit and graphic content, which makes most titles comfortable for a broad audience, though themes and reading level still vary by book — check each book's description for the best fit.
+Our standards remove explicit and graphic content, which makes most titles comfortable for a broad audience, though themes and reading level still vary by book.
+You may check each book's description for the best fit.

-If you've read something genuinely clean and worth sharing — or want to suggest a title for the list — send it over.
+If you've read something genuinely clean and worth sharing or want to suggest a title for the list, please send it over.